 Despite the low rates of couples seeking counselling, 75% of people surveyed thought that couples give up on relationships too quickly and that they should strive to resolve issues for an average of 11 months before deciding on separation.
 The most common factor for the breakdown of marriage in the survey was lack of communication, which was cited by 40% of respondents.
 Money worries and taking each other for granted were other frequent issues brought up in the report.

 Having an objective perspective on relationship problems can be enormously helpful for couples going through difficulties.
 Many people may avoid professional marriage counselling because seeking help feels like they have failed in their relationship, but even if the process does not save a marriage, it is likely to lay the groundwork for a more amicable separation.
 Organisations like Relate and Resolution offer support for couples in trouble and family mediation can often be a logical next step.
 Mediation allows couples to continue to work through their differences in a respectful and positive environment, and takes into account the individual needs of each party and any children involved.

 Frances Lindsay & Co offers mediation, arbitration, and collaborative family law as less combative alternatives to court divorce.
-Call 01628 634667 to speak to one of our family lawyers and work out which method is right for your situation.couples counselling, divorce lawyer Beaconsfield, divorce solicitor Beaconsfield, marriage counselling, mediation lawyer Beaconsfield, mediation solicitor Beaconsfield
+Call 01628 634667 to speak to one of our family lawyers and work out which method is right for your situation.Tags: couples counselling, divorce lawyer Beaconsfield, divorce solicitor Beaconsfield, marriage counselling, mediation lawyer Beaconsfield, mediation solicitor Beaconsfield